 The Philippines is a beautiful country, with plenty of islands and beaches.
 Yet, most visitors to Asia flock to Thailand and Bali.
-Beyond tackling popular things to do in Manila, the popular beaches in the Philippines are not that well known, let alone a place like Marinduque Island.
+Beyond tackling popular things to do in Manila, the popular beaches in the Philippines are not that well known.
+This means, there are lots of undiscovered places, like Marinduque Island.
 Most Marinduque tourist spots are relatively unknown to foreign tourists and they are still being discovered by Filipino travellers.

 Where is Marinduque Island?

-There are a few local resorts on the island that cater to the locals.
-These local resorts are inexpensive and certainly not luxurious.
+There are local resorts on the island that cater to the locals, mostly in Boac or Gasan.

 The towns have Spanish names like Santa Cruz and Torrijos.
 And with family names like Fernandez, Reyes and Gonzales you could almost be convinced you’re in South America not Asia.